-Expenditure is expected to increase at an average annual rate of 4.1%, from R98.5 million in 2021/22 to R111.2 million in 2024/25.
-Goods and services, mainly rental costs for office space and in-house training, account for an estimated 38.4% (R121.6 million) of expenditure over the medium term, while transfers and subsidies to higher education institutions to fund e-skills projects account for an estimated 27.3% (R85.9 million).
-The institute derives all its revenue through transfers from the department.
-Revenue is expected to increase in line with expenditure over the period ahead.
+Expenditure is expected to increase at an average annual rate of 9%, from R102.7 million in 2022/23 to R133.2 million in 2025/26.
+Goods and services - mainly rental costs for office space and inhouse training - account for an estimated 34.8% (R124.3 million) of expenditure over the medium term, while transfers and subsidies to higher education institutions to fund e-skills projects account for an estimated 28.2% (R105.9 million).

+The institute is set to derive 89.7% (R323.4 million) of its revenue over the medium term through transfers from the department and the balance through fees for training and development.
+Revenue is expected to increase in line with expenditure.